binary-com/webtrader/README.md

         $ bower install
 These will clone the repository, install `grunt-cli` and then resolve all of the dependencies from `package.json` and `bower.json` files.

 At this point, your project is properly setup.

+Run grunt to compile the project

+        $ grunt

 You can now run following command to start a local server

         $ grunt connect:compressed
         For compressed file serving